mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 <div class="note">
 <p>👋 NOTE: This overview largely focuses on AWS, but the compound workspace name
-pattern can be used against with cloud providers too, or even SaaS providers like GitHub, Datadog, PagerDuty, etc. However, doing so may require tweaking the pattern a bit, as AWS account ID and AWS region are likely not applicable in non-AWS contexts.
+pattern can be used against non-AWS infrastructure providers too, or even SaaS providers like GitHub, Datadog, PagerDuty, etc. However, doing so may require tweaking the pattern a bit, as AWS account ID and AWS region are likely not applicable in non-AWS contexts.
 For example, a compound workspace name